What Is Social Commerce?

 Businesses can sell on social media by optimizing product listings, using shoppable posts, engaging with followers, leveraging influencers, running ads, and integrating seamless checkout options.
 Some examples of using social commerce to successfully sell products include:

-- Kylie Cosmetics – Uses Instagram Shopping & TikTok trends to drive millions in sales.
+- Kylie Cosmetics: Uses Instagram Shopping and TikTok trends to drive millions in sales

-- Shein – Uses social media challenges & influencer collaborations for viral growth.
+- SHEIN: Uses social media challenges and influencer collaborations for viral growth

 Why do consumers trust social commerce more than traditional online shopping?